There are the most sophisticated and highly coordinated biochemical reactions happening behind every single act in your body.

 - Do not take magnesium oxide.
 It is poorly absorbed by our bodies.

 - Take magnesium citrate if you tend to constipate

-- Take magnesium bis-glycinate if you tend to diarrhea.
+- Take magnesium bis-glycinate if you tend to have diarrhea.

 Read more about different forms of magnesium and their effect here.